 The Cobb was initially designed as an electricity-free cooking system for people in rural areas in Africa, and the initial fuel source for the Cobb was dry corn-cobs, abundant in rural Africa – hence the name.

 The oven has been refined to its present incarnation, which is fairly light (about 4kg) and portable.
 Instead of corn-cobs, it works on charcoal briquettes, lumpwood charcoal or its own ‘cobblestone’.
 As well as the standard Cobb, there are also compact, Supreme (oval and large enough to take two whole chickens), Pro (steel rather than mesh bottom section) and gas versions.
-Prices range from around £85 to nearly £200.
+Prices range from around £120 to more than £200.

 As you can see from the diagram, the Cobb is made up of an outer ‘shell’, which stays cool when cooking.
 Inside, a stainless steel bowl holds a metal basket, which you fill with your fuel.
 Firelighters sit in the bowl under the basket.